15 Trampoline Safety Rules for Kids

 10. Don’t Wear Any Accessories

 Accessories can pose a danger when jumping, especially those that have sharp edges.
-Trampoline users should remove all loose items and make sure they have nothing in their pockets that could fall out.
+Trampoline users should remove all loose items and ensure they have nothing in their pockets that could fall out.

-Just remember to make sure that everyone remembers their belongings at the end of the session!
+Just make sure that everyone remembers their belongings at the end of the session!

 11. Jump Towards the Center

-You should always explain to children, before getting on the trampoline, that it’s best to aim for the center of the mat when jumping.
+Before getting on the trampoline, you should always explain to children that it’s best to aim for the center of the mat when jumping.

 Trampoline springs